AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * Adobe Journey Optimizer now supports privacy delete/access requests as well as data life cycle management requests.
 * You can now resize the columns in the journey inventory.
 * **Advanced expression editor in Event configuration** is now GA - You can now leverage the advanced expression editor while configuring an event, allowing you to define more complex expressions or use functions in the event id condition.
 This capability is released in Limited Availability for selected customers.
 [Read more](../event/about-creating.md)
 * **Merge policies** are now GA - Merge policies used by a Journey are now visible and consistent throughout the journey.
-This capability is released in Limited Availability for selected customers.
-[Read more](../building-journeys/journey-gs.md#merge-policies)
+This capability is released in Limited Availability for selected customers. <!--[Read more](../building-journeys/journey-gs.md#merge-policies)-->